Internal Governing Policies

 The estate of a student deceased during the course of a semester or term may receive a refund of tuition and mandatory fees.
 If the student has filed a health insurance claim, tuition and mandatory program and service fees, except the health insurance fee, may be refunded.
 If the student has received federal financial aid for the term, there may be a full or partial refund depending upon circumstances and state federal regulations.

 A student may receive a refund of tuition and mandatory fees upon submission of medical and/or psychological evidence that student's condition precluded any or a portion of their class attendance at the University.
-See also IGP #63, Mandated Withdrawal for Psychological Reasons.
+See also IGP #63, Mandatory Withdrawal for Health or Safety Concerns.
 If the student has filed a health insurance claim, tuition and mandatory fees, except the health insurance fee, may be refunded in part or in whole.
 If the student has received federal financial aid for the term, there may be a full or partial refund of tuition and mandatory fees depending upon the timing of the withdrawal, University policy, and state and federal regulations.

 Room and Board Charges